 Lior Tamim is a visual artist living and working in New York.
 Tamim’s work is often installation based and incorporates a wide variety of mediums including photography, video, performance, painting, and sculpture.
 His projects are site-specific, and dictates their own rules and methodology.
 Tamim specializes in drone photography and was the Co-Founder of BladeWorx – The first ever Drone Photography Company in Israel.
 Tamim studied art and photography in Bezalel Academy of Art and Design Jerusalem and at Parsons, The New School, New York.
 He currently trains to become a body-builder.

-Today, social media creates a nonphysical platform where people can create alternative identities for themselves, often ideal.
-Becoming a bodybuilder is a way to push the process of creating an ideal, masking identity to the most extreme physical boundaries.
+The decision of becoming a bodybuilder is a way to push the process of creating an idealized, masked identity to the most extreme of physical boundaries.
 It is an exploration of a contemporary visual-driven culture where a character is being developed and maintained as representation of the self for the lens and the web to see.
 My body becomes not only a sculpture but also a tool for a social experiment.